DAC: Detector-Agnostic Spatial Covariances for Deep Local Features: Related Work

-\paragraph{Uncertainty quantification in handcrafted detectors.} Inclusion of spatial uncertainty of local features for estimation of geometry has been extensively studied \cite{kanatani1996statistical, triggs2000bundle, Hartley2004, forstner2016photogrammetric}.
-However, its \textit{quantification} on \textit{classical} local features is still recognized as an open problem in the literature \cite{kanatani2004geometric, kanatani2008statistical, ferraz2014leveraging} and which has not been addressed yet with \textit{learned} detections.
+\PAR{Uncertainty quantification in handcrafted detectors.} Inclusion of spatial uncertainty of local features for estimation of geometry has been extensively studied \cite{kanatani1996statistical, triggs2000bundle, Hartley2004, forstner2016photogrammetric}.
+However, its \emph{quantification} on \emph{classical} local features is still recognized as an open problem in the literature \cite{kanatani2004geometric, kanatani2008statistical, ferraz2014leveraging} and which has not been addressed yet with \emph{learned} detections.
 Several works have shown the benefits of a precise quantification of uncertainty.
-For this purpose, they adapt the quantifications to specific classical detectors \cite{forstner1987fast, brooks2001value, kanazawa2001we, zeisl2009estimation, vakhitov2021uncertainty, muhle2022probabilistic}, assume planar surfaces \cite{ferraz2014leveraging, peng2019calibration} and require an accurate offline calibration \cite{fontan2022model}.
-Instead, we propose a general formulation for its quantification, applicable for the first time on state-of-the-art learned detectors, seamlessly fitting them by leveraging their common characteristics.
+For this purpose, they adapt the quantifications to specific classical detectors \cite{forstner1987fast, brooks2001value, kanazawa2001we, zeisl2009estimation, vakhitov2021uncertainty, muhle2022probabilistic}, assume planar surfaces \cite{ferraz2014leveraging, peng2019calibration} and require an accurate offline calibration \cite{fontan2022model, fontan2023sid}.
+Only recently \cite{Muhle_2023_CVPR} proposes a learning-based approach of spatial covariances, trained per detector, in order to weigh normalized epipolar errors \cite{longuet1981computer, lee2020geometric}.
+In contrast to previous works, we propose a general formulation for their quantification, directly applicable on state-of-the-art learned detectors, seamlessly fitting them by leveraging their common characteristics.